PrasanthKT/Exploring-Transcriptomic-Alterations-in-Human-Respiratory-Cells-Post-SARS-CoV-2-Infection-A-Differ/README.md

-# Integrative Analysis of Gene Co-Expression in PM2.5-Exposed Bronchial Epithelial Cells
+# Differential Gene Expression analysis in PM2.5-Exposed Bronchial Epithelial Cells

 ### Objective
-To uncover the molecular mechanisms underlying PM2.5 exposure in bronchial epithelial cells by integrating transcriptomic and epigenomic data.
-This study employs WGCNA to identify gene co-expression modules and hub genes while linking these findings to DNA methylation changes to reveal regulatory pathways and key biological processes disrupted by environmental pollutants.
+To uncover the molecular mechanisms underlying PM2.5 exposure in bronchial epithelial cells by analysing transcriptomic data.
+This study emplyos differnetial gene expression analysis to identify gene co-expression modules and hub genes while linking these findings to DNA methylation changes to reveal regulatory pathways and key biological processes disrupted by environmental pollutants.

 ### Tools and Dependencies
 1. SRA-Toolkit